sveltejs/svelte-devtools/README.md

 Install from the [Firefox addon page](https://addons.mozilla.org/en-US/firefox/addon/svelte-devtools/) or the [Chrome addon page](https://chrome.google.com/webstore/detail/svelte-devtools/ckolcbmkjpjmangdbmnkpjigpkddpogn)

+**Svelte devtools is actively maintained.
+If you have any problems or feature requests feel free to create an issue.**

 Svelte Devtools is a Firefox and Chrome extension for the Svelte javascript framework.
 It allows you to inspect the Svelte state and component hierarchies in the Developer Tools.

 After installing you will see a new tab in Developer Tools.
 This tab displays a tree of Svelte components, HTMLx blocks, and DOM elements that were rendered on the page.
 By selecting one of the nodes in the tree, you can inspect and edit its current state in the panel to the right.